JetBrains-Research/pubtrends/README.md

 Web service is built with Gunicorn and Flask.
 Asynchronous computations are supported with Celery tasks queue and Redis as message broker.
 We use Postgres to store information about papers: titles, abstracts, authors and citations information.
 Postgres built-in text search engine is used for full text search.
 Kotlin Postgres ORM is used to store papers in the database.
-MySQL database is used to store technical user information including users roles and admin credentials for admin dashboard.
+Sqlite database is used to store technical user information including users roles and admin credentials for admin dashboard.

 All the data manipulations are made with Pandas, Numpy and Scikit-Learn libraries.
 The service uses Python Nltk and